janestreet/opam-repository/README.md

 Support for Js_of_ocaml requires patches to the JSOO compiler, which have not yet been published.

-### Flambda backend
+### Flambda 2 backend

 Please note that installing our compiler through this repository will only enable you to experiment with our language extensions.
-To use our compiler backend, Flambda, or configure other features of our compiler, follow the installation instructions provided [here](https://github.com/ocaml-flambda/flambda-backend).
+To use our compiler backend, Flambda 2, or configure other features of our compiler, follow the installation instructions provided [here](https://github.com/ocaml-flambda/flambda-backend).